ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 - $\Pr\{$A$_{1:10}$ is activated$\} = \prod_{i=1}^{10} \Pr\{$A$_i$ is activated$\} = 0.8\cdot 0.95^9 = 0.50$
      - We can see it will not activate once in every two attempts.
-     - If you participate in something under these conditions, you will retire once in every two attempts.
+     - If you participate in something under these conditions, you will retire once in every two.
-- Trivia
+- Serial systems
-- Robots and machines that cannot function unless even one component is working, factory and logistics systems, are called <span style="color:red">serial systems</span>.
+    - Robots and machines that cannot function unless every component is working are called <span style="color:red">serial systems</span>.
+        - critical in factories or logistics systems
     - The probability that a serial system will operate correctly:
         - Multiplication of the probabilities that each component will operate correctly.
         - <span style="color:red">The probability of correct operation decreases due to multiplication.</span>

 ---